 Altan is also charged with “spreading propaganda for a terrorist organization” and “insulting the president” in a separate case.
 The charges stem from an article Altan wrote in 2016, “Ezip Geçmek,” which is also included as evidence in the case file of the “coup” trial.

 The full text of the indictment in the case (in Turkish) can be accessed here.

-Both trials are heard by the Istanbul 26th High Criminal Court.
+Both trials are overseen by the Istanbul 26th High Criminal Court.

 The Istanbul 26th High Criminal Court sentenced Altan to five years and 11 months in prison for “spreading propaganda for a terrorist organization” and “insulting the president” in his column at the end of the final hearing held on 28 February 2018.
-In his final defense statement to the court before the verdict was announced, Altan defended the views expressed in his column and pointed out once again the fact that he was put on trial twice for the same column.
+In his final defense statement to the court before the verdict was announced, Altan defended the views expressed in his column and pointed out once again the fact that he was put on trial twice for the same article.